From waffles and puff pastries to tarts and omelets that pack a punch, we delve into the most tantalizing Belgium desserts you have to try.

 - 10. Snoep

 Don't feel like baking this evening?
 Then why not indulge your sweet tooth with Takeaway.com.
 From your neighborhood ice cream parlor to your favorite downtown donut bar, you'll find all the best Belgian desserts and more on Takeaway.com.
 Simply make your choice, sit back, and wait for dessert to be delivered straight to your front door.
 Bon appétit!

 Mattentaarten are small, round sweet puff pastry cakes with a light, airy filling of mattenbrij or curd cheese.
-The cakes are the speciality of the city Geraardsbergen in the Flemish Ardennes.
-Mattentaarten were granted the Protected Geographical Indication by the European Union in 2006, indicating they can only be made in the city or the nearby municipality of Lierde.
-The mattentaart is a source of pride for Geraardsbergen residents as it is one of the only towns in Belgium to have received this EU designation.
+The cakes are the specialty of the city Geraardsbergen which was granted the Protected Geographical Indication (PGI) by the European Union in 2006.
+This means that they can only be made in the city or the nearby municipality of Lierde.
+Needless to say, the mattentaart is a source of pride for residents of Geraardsbergen.
+It is one of the only cities in Belgium to have received this EU designation.

-Another small tart with historical origins is the Lierse vlaaike, made from a spiced cake recipe – supposedly secret – more than three-hundred years old, making it one of the oldest baked goods from the Antwerp province – and also one of the most delicious desserts you will find in Belgium.
+Another small tart with historical origins is the Lierse vlaaike.
+This is made from a – supposedly secret – spiced cake recipe created more than three hundred years ago.
+It is one of the oldest baked goods from the Antwerp province – and also one of the most delicious desserts you will find in Belgium.

 2. Belgian waffles

 For many, Belgian waffles are the pièce de résistance of Belgian desserts and don’t need an introduction.
 But what is perhaps less known is the variety of waffles which vary by region.

 Two of the most popular varieties are the gaufres de Liège (Liège waffle) and the Brussels waffle.
 The gaufres de Liège – also known as gaufres de chasse (hunting waffles) – is made of brioche bread dough mixed with pearl sugar that caramelizes when baked.
 This gives it a denser, chewier, and sweeter finish.